 Mortgage Prisoners Part 2: Self-Employed and Interest-Only Prisoners

-Written on 13 August 2019 by
+Written on 9 December 2019 by

-However, an independent mortgage broker will have access to a broad range lending criteria for all lenders open to intermediary business.
-For those on interest-only mortgages, there are lenders who would possibly accept “sale of main residence” as a repayment method if downsizing is a realistic possibility.
+An independent mortgage broker will have access to a broad range lending criteria for all lenders open to intermediary business.
+For those on interest-only mortgages, there are lenders who would possibly accept sale of main residence as a repayment method if downsizing is a realistic possibility.
 They may also accept equity in other properties, equity-based investments, or in some circumstances agree to extend the term to a point where an equity release mortgage may then replace the existing conventional mortgage.

 Some contractors who have recently become self-employed in the same field they were previously employed in, may find that a few lenders will work from their current contract rather than two years of accounts.

 If you’re a mortgage prisoner, you can help yourself by overpaying your mortgage or attempting to pay off your mortgage early.
-This will increase your equity and will make lenders more inclined to lend to you.
+This will increase your equity and will make more lenders inclined to lend to you.
 This then raises your chances of qualifying for better mortgage rates in the future.

 If you’d like some further advice of guidance on the mortgage process call us on 0344 346 3672 or send us an enquiry.

 The blog postings on this site solely reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.